hudwave/lets-make-lasagne/appendix-gamemaker-patterns/appendix-gamemaker-patterns.md

 ### C. Method metadata (Annotations)

-In Gamemaker methods are also structs!
+In GameMaker methods are also structs!
 You can do this:

 ```gml
 // Define a method